 LED 5696 Leadership Skills Practicum (3 cr.)

 This course allows students to improve their leadership skills by examining and applying a variety of leadership theories and concepts covered in the MS in Leadership program.
 This includes advanced work with the Situational Leadership Model developed by Dr. Paul Hersey.
 In this course, students will have the opportunity to broaden and improve their understanding and skills needed for team leadership, coaching, negotiating, leading across cultures, and strategy.
 The course uses an interactive format and includes case studies, individual and group exercises, group projects, and role-plays.
-It is offered only in a five day, on-campus intensive format during the Fall and Spring terms.
+It is offered only in a five day, on-campus intensive format.
 Pre-work and post-work will be required.
-This course is not financial aid eligible when taken by itself.
 Prerequisites: LED 5660 and good academic standing.